Planning a paper

 Typesetting and printing the document and/or creating print and web PDFs

-Will the report be printed in colour or black and white?
+Will the report be in colour or black and white?

-• Printing in black and white is quicker and cheaper
+• If print copies are needed, printing in black and white is quicker and cheaper

 • Only use colour if colour images or graphics are necessary for understanding the content of the paper